Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-3-encrypted-gitops-with-fluxcd/index.md

     secretRef:
       name: sops-gpg
 ```
-Not the `decryption` field pointing to our flux GPG secret we exported and created earlier, and don't forget to add it to the cluster's `kustomization.yaml`.
+Note the `decryption` field pointing to our flux GPG secret we exported and created earlier, and don't forget to add it to the cluster's `kustomization.yaml`.

 Next, we need to create a yaml representation of our secret.
 Docker pull secrets are annoying to build by hand, they're base64-encoded json embedded in yaml.
 It's awful.